richafnu/Viva/Viva/glint/setup/import-historical-response-data.md

 It’s common for an organization to ask the same survey items that leaders are comfortable with.
 Revisit items to ensure they're aligned to your organization’s current strategy and consider these Viva People Science factors before moving forward with historical imports:

 ### When did you conduct your last survey?
 How recent is your data?
 Has your business gone through significant change like organizational restructure or significant growth or reduction of your employee base?
-If major changes like these have occurred, historical data as your comparison may not be meaningful, especially if the data is more than one year old.
+If major changes like these occurred, historical data as your comparison may not be meaningful, especially if the data is more than one year old.

 ### How does your previous response scale compare to Viva Glint’s?
 Glint’s response scale is a one to five Likert scale ranging from strongly disagree to strongly agree.
 If your previous items don't use this exact scale, it’s difficult to map items to make meaningful comparisons.